onap/oom/docs/sections/guides/infra_guides/oom_infra_optional_addons.rst

 Mariadb-Operator Installation
 -----------------------------

-Mariadb-Operator is used to ease the installation and lifecycle management MariaDB Galera and Replication clusters, including monitoring and backup
+Mariadb-Operator is used to ease the installation and lifecycle management of MariaDB Galera and Replication clusters, including monitoring and backup

 For setup the Mariadb-Operator is used, see `Mariadb-Operator setup guide`_